dunkeleins/hereble/README.md

 # hereble
 Bluetooth Low Energy ESP32 Beacon collects data and sends to central service.

+## analysye:
+- Machine Learning test for moving or static devices

 ## simplearduino:
 - sketch_herble:
     ESP32 program to scan for BLE devices and send information on serial output.